 - Insert a Link: Insert a hyperlink that links to a website about the topic.

-Explore the Interaction Between Human and Physical Geography
+Map Skills Activities for Kids Explore the Interaction Between Human and Physical Geography

 Design an interactive map with markers that highlight important areas using Google Slides or PowerPoint.
 Mapping activities encourage students to form connections between people and places.
 They can explain the importance of a site, describe changes in an area, report news, express civic or national pride, or highlight happenings around the world.
 Integrate technology with map skills lesson plans.
+Teaching map skills is easy with TechnoMap technology project.

 - Identify a topic area for inquiry